sliderweb/403-theme/README.md

 # 403-theme
-October CMS Coming Soon template
+October CMS Coming Soon template!

 Just clone to themes folder and activate in backend.